MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/more-about-dynamic-negative-days.md

 ### Case C- automatically correlate the item's lead time to the negative days time fence

-This is similar to situation 1, in the sense that dynamic negative days will work just as well and even better compared to case B.
+This is similar to situation 1, in the sense that dynamic negative days will work just as well as, if not better than, case B.

 The dynamic negative days will be `6 + 2 – 7 = 1`, but in this case the system will still consider the negative days lead time (two), because MRP takes into account the maximum value between negative days lead time and dynamic negative days lead time.
-So the result in case C is the same as in case A.
+Therefore, the result in case C is the same as in case A.

 ![What follows is a graph of the case described](./media/negative-days-18.png)

 ### Case D- use only dynamic negative days

-In this case, if you set negative days to zero and use only the dynamic negative days time fence, which will now be `6 + 0 – 7 = -1`, the system still considers the negative days lead time (two), so case A is the same as case D. All the pitfalls in case A are present in case D. For a graphical view, refer to situation 2, case A.
+In this case, if you set negative days to zero and use only the dynamic negative days time fence&mdash;which will now be `6 + 0 – 7 = -1`&mdashthe system still considers the negative days lead time (two), so case A is the same as case D. All the pitfalls in case A are present in case D. For a graphical view, refer to situation 2, case A.

 ### Case E- use both greater negative days and the dynamic negative days time fence